 For the first time maybe EVER I know that I can keep plants alive.
 I have succulents and cacti that I’ve had for over two years.
 I can’t stop buying plants and now that we’re moving into fall I’m hoping these new guys survive.
-Here are some pictures of the new guys and a few memories from my plant journey.
+Here are some pictures of the new guys and a few memories from the beginning of my plant journey.

 I was one of the students in my middle school made responsible for the greenhouse.
 Before or during our lunch break it was our job to water the many houseplants, ferns, forgotten science projects and tropical trees.
 These already struggling plants were placed under the care of clueless inner-city kids during the particularly harsh Missouri winter of my seventh grade year and many did not make it.
 Over-watering.